Art Modern & Art Deco Architecture

 If you’ve seen Fred Astaire and Ginger Rogers in Shall We Dance, you’re probably well acquainted with art deco style.
 The swirls and curves, the steps and mirrors, the 1930’s movie-star glam.

 The style was partially inspired by artifacts discovered in 1922 in King Tut’s tomb, and many art deco buildings include the repeating designs and vivid color common in Egyptian artwork.

-Though it draws heavily from antiquity, art deco was considered ultramodern at the height of its popularity, with some of the first deco designs coming from the edgy Bauhaus School in Germany.
+Though it draws heavily from antiquity, art deco was considered ultramodern at the height of its popularity.
+Some of the first deco designs came from the edgy Bauhaus School in Germany.
 The style combines the circular, trapezoidal and rectangular motifs of the Machine Age with the high-gloss finishes and glamorous black-and-white color palette of the silver screen.

 Key Elements are Flat Roofs and Smooth Walls.

 The walls of art deco homes are often made of smooth stucco and have rounded corners.
 Bold exterior decorations.
 Buildings in the style were often decorated with zigzags, swans, lilies and sunrise motifs.
 Experimentation with interior materials.
 Art deco designers used “new” materials such as glass block, neon, chrome, mirrors and opaque glass panels.

 Because art deco interior style often includes a lot of mirrors and glass, it may not be the best style for young families or those with exuberant house pets.
 Also, because original art deco apartments were built before the introduction of many modern conveniences, you may have to consider the cost of re-wiring for electricity and installing air conditioning as in any older apartment.
 But before you break out the sledgehammers and screwdrivers (or, better yet, before you buy) make sure the building you want to buy in isn’t landmarked.
 If it is, there may be restrictions on how much of the architecture you can change.

 House Hunting In Phoenix